-Words In Your Shell-Like: lyrics and commentary to all Martin Gordon’s tunes, in an updated paperback edition!
-It’s a book…
+Words In Your Shell-Like contains full lyrics and personal commentary to all Martin Gordon’s tunes, now in an updated and expanded paperback edition!
+It’s a book!
+What’s a book, we hear you ask?
+Read on.

 A book collecting together all Gordon’s lyrics came out in 2013, entitled Words In Your Shell-Like.
 The first edition having completely sold out, the book then entered a second print run.
 Due in no small part to enormous demand – the demand was enormous, it was yuuuuge, it was so large that you wouldn’t believe it, the largest demand since the beginning of time, it’s a fact, everybody says so – the updated edition of Words In Your Shell-Like is now expanded to cover 160 of Gordon’s songs.

 The 160 song lyrics are each accompanied by Gordon’s specially-written commentary, revealingly historical, alternatively factual and occasionally hysterical.
-The total number of pages – it’s a yuuuuuge number, it’s a phenomenal amount, people are gonna love the number, it’s just what people are saying – is now 174.
-That’s not 172, or 173.
-It’s 174 pages – what’s not to love?
+The total number of pages – it’s a yuuuuuge number, it’s a phenomenal amount, people are gonna love this number, it’s just what people are saying – is now 174.
+That’s 2 more than 172, or 1 more than 173, depending upon your calculation skill levels.

-Due entirely to popular demand by Russians (Dmitri and Donaldetta Trumpovich, Washington, USA), we worked our tiny fingers to the bone and created a second edition.
+Due entirely to popular demand by Russians (Donald and Donaldetta Trumpovich, Washington, USA), we worked our tiny fingers to the bone and created a second edition.
 This new interactive edition now features semi-gloss pages which respond instantly to manual control; there is updated and ruggedised text, compellingly enriched glossiness and spectacular (but sustainable) additional artwork.
-It presents enhanced anecdotal evidence and simultaneously offers a stunningly convincing selection of alternative facts.
+It presents enhanced anecdotal evidence directly from the pen of the composer and simultaneously offers a stunning selection of alternative facts that will convince even the most prelapsarian, brain-dead, drug-addled pop fan.
 From the heady days of sparkly bandwagon-jumping Jet, through the saliva-spattered leather-clad never-ending tours of Radio Stars, to the pompadour hairstyles of the Blue Meanies and the concluding Mammal Trilogy, we leave no turn unstoned in this revised edition.

 Thinking Inside the Box

 Words In Your Shell-Like is nothing if not inclusive.
-Except, that is, for those very few Gordon/A.N.
-Other collaborations which are not featured here on grounds of their pungent cheese aroma and their overabundance of bogus barre chords with a flat ninth bass note.
-The brief was not bebop, and nor was it intended to be.
+Except, that is, for those very few Gordon/A N Other collaborations which are not featured here on grounds of their pungent cheese aroma and their overabundance of bogus barre chords with a flat ninth bass note.

-Production notes: decades of Bulgarian farming tradition have gone into the production of the goatskin-substitute cover, using only finest bio-turnip-derived dyes and cave-reared ant-eater toenail clippings to create the uniquely Bulgarian-effect effect sought after by the world’s oligarchs, patriarchs, billionaires, millionaires, jet-setters, red setters, wags, chavs, troglodytes and friends of Kellyanne Conway.
+Production notes: decades of Bulgarian farming tradition have gone into the production of the goatskin-substitute cover, using only finest bio-turnip-derived dyes and cave-reared ant-eater toenail clippings to create the uniquely Bulgarian-effect effect sought after by the world’s oligarchs, patriarchs, billionaires, millionaires, jet-setters, red setters, wags, chavs, troglodytes and friends of Boris.
 Significant quantities of nuts may be found within this package.
-Copies of Words In Your Shell-Like can be signed on request, but please note that this production contains absolutely no bogus signatures of now-dead former colleagues.
+Copies of Words In Your Shell-Like can be signed on request.
+Please note that this production contains absolutely no bogus signatures of now-dead former colleagues.

 Special offer: purchasers will additionally receive a copy of The God’s On His Lunchbreak Companion Volume, a book featuring the words to all tunes included on that album, accompanied by full-colour artwork by Chris Townson and detailed introductions to each song.